snadi/GitHubClassroomMgmt/README.md

    ./update_repos.sh

-   # This will go through all repos in the subdirectories, update them to the latest commit.
+   # This will go through all repos in the subdirectories and update them to the latest commit.
    ```